 Fred Jones.
 Male, 16-18.
 Series Regular:

 Not just from his father but from his girlfriend, Daphne.
 Who’s getting a little bored with just over-the-clothes stuff.
-Fortunately, when Fred is wrongly imprisoned for murders he didn’t commit.
+Fortunately, Fred is wrongly imprisoned for murders he didn’t commit.
 He needs the help of Poortowns High’s least popular student.
 Velma.
-To prove his innocence, and while it’s weird for Fred to see, let alone talk to, a “not hot chick” like Velma.
+To prove his innocence, and while it’s weird for Fred to see, let alone talk to, a girl like Velma.
 He quickly realizes her thoughts and emotions have value.
-And those valuable thoughts and emotions just might be making his heart, quote, “horny.”

 Det.
 Diana Blay.
 Female, 30s-40s.
 Series Regular: